Adoption: What Should We Feed Our New Kitten?

 Written by Robin A.F.
 Olson

 What should we feed our new kitten?
 I hear this question many times during the course of a year.
-I am a volunteer foster mom for The Animal Center, a non-profit animal rescue group in Newtown, CT.
 One of my passions is finding great homes for socialized feral kittens and friendly strays.
 Each time a new family comes to meet my fosters, sooner or later they ask me what to feed them.

 I try to keep my answer short.
 They don't want a long lecture on nutrition while an eight-week old kitten is purring on their lap and their kids are fighting over which kitten they should adopt.
 I've learned that it's better to guide rather than strong-arm my adopters into doing the right thing for their cats.